joemoose/psiops/docs/index.md

 	- Your inventory includes the standard loadout listed on your character sheet and the additional gear supplied by your traits.
 	- Armor starts at 0 but can be increased by your gear.
 	- Maximum HP starts at 6 and can be increased by your traits.
-3. Add **one** more point to an attribute score as you see fit to a maximum score of 3.
+3. Add **one** point to any attribute score you see fit to a maximum score of 3.
 4. Choose or [randomly determine](https://perchance.org/enigma-roles) your character’s **role**.
 	- Your role is something your character wants to achieve during missions, and doing it lets them advance and improve.
 	- You can’t choose a role another player on the team already has.
-5. Choose your native **language**.
+5. Choose your native **language(s)**.
-	- Choose additional languages equal to the sum of your TACTICAL and CREATIVE attributes.
+	- Choose additional languages equal to your TACTICAL or CREATIVE attribute scores.
 6. Choose your character’s **codename**.
 7. Write a sentence or two summarizing your **backstory**.